WLCB/archive/pages/Projects/metzerott_formatted.md

 Fritz grinned in unwilling admiration.
 "It's your only chance if the current don't get away with you," he said.
 "But, I say, you know who I am, and that any other man but me would hold your head under water, till the devil was washed out of you?"

-"Any other man, and you included, might have some trouble about that," replied Frank, as he took off his coat, kicked off his shoes, and fastened the precious telegram inside his hat."However, you ought not to bear malice for an affair in which I had decidedly the worst of it," he added.
+"Any other man, and you included, might have some trouble about that," replied Frank, as he took off his coat, kicked off his shoes, and fastened the precious telegram inside his hat.
+"However, you ought not to bear malice for an affair in which I had decidedly the worst of it," he added.
 "Come, you're a fine fellow, and I am heartily sorry I ever interfered with you.
 Will you shake hands on it?"

 It must be confessed that Fritz hesitated before he could clasp the hand held out to him.